 Tip: If you’re ordering a steak:

 Želim slabije / srednje / jače pečen odrezak. – I want my steak rare / medium / well done.

 Enjoying Your Food

-Croats generally eat a lot of kruh (bread), not just as an appetizer but also as sort of a side dish with pretty much anything.
-The good thing about this is that some restaurants serve homemade bread or buns which come to your table steaming hot directly from the oven.
-If you are lucky enough to have your bread baked under the peka, what else can you do but to ask for more?!
+Croats generally eat a lot of kruh (bread), not just as an appetizer but also as a side dish with pretty much anything.
+The good thing about this is that some restaurants serve homemade bread or buns, which come to your table steaming hot directly from the oven.
+If you are lucky enough to have your bread baked under the peka, what else can you do but ask for more?!

 Mogu li dobiti još kruha, molim? – Can I have some more bread, please?

 Je li kruh domaći? – Is the bread homemade?

 Croats like to spice up their food with some olive oil, especially in the southern parts.
 Since Croatia is generally known as a producer of superb olive oil, you should definitely try some.
 Any decent restaurant will have a good local olive oil, so don’t hesitate to ask for some (if it’s not on your table already, that is!).